EDM115/workspace-hash/README.md

 ```
 Make sure that the `packages` field in your `pnpm-workspace.yaml` file is set up correctly, as `monorepo-hash` will use it to find your workspaces.
 Globs are supported.
 `monorepo-hash` will also use the `workspace:` field in your `package.json` files to detect transitive dependencies.
-Finally, it will generate `.hash` files that you would need to keep in your VCS in order for it to be efficient.
+Finally, it will generate `.hash` files that you would need to keep in your VCS in order for it to be efficient (ex : to be reused in your CI).

 ### Get help
 ```bash